Pmacdon15/landscape-friend/README.md

-# Lawn Buddy
+# Landscape Friend

 ## Project Description

-Lawn Buddy is a comprehensive SaaS (Software as a Service) platform designed to empower landscapers and lawn care businesses.
+Landscape Friend is a comprehensive SaaS (Software as a Service) platform designed to empower landscapers and lawn care businesses.
 It provides a streamlined solution for managing and tracking all aspects of lawn maintenance and snow clearing operations.
-From scheduling services to sending professional emails and invoices, Lawn Buddy aims to simplify daily workflows and enhance client communication.
+From scheduling services to sending professional emails and invoices, Landscape Friend aims to simplify daily workflows and enhance client communication.

 ## Key Features